AACF-SLO/aacf-project/src/posts/about/about.md

 category: "about"
 theme: "Undivided"
 verse: "Teach me your way, O Lord, that I may walk in your truth; unite my heart to fear your name.
 Psalms 86:11 (ESV)"
-fall: "During the first quarter of the year, we want to define what having an Undivided heart means and looks like.
-By giving a foundation and background of who God is, we can better understand why He deserves our entire lives."
+fall: "Who is God?
+What characteristics does he embody?
+What does  it mean to have an undivided heart towards Him? "
-winter: "During the second quarter, we will take time to look back on how good and faithful God has been in our lives and explore how much God loves us.
-As we reflect on God’s love, it can help shift our perception of our relationship with Him from obligation to desire.
-Our testimonies are powerful and should be used to encourage others.
-(Revelations 12:11)"
+winter: "What do God's characteristics mean to us?
+How do we see God working in our own lives?"
-spring: "During the third quarter, we will put all we have learned into action.
-After we establish a personal relationship with God, fellowship with other believers and evangelizing to non-believers should naturally flow out of it.
-As we are filled up with the love of Christ, that love should overflow into those around us."
+spring: "What does it look like to have an intimate personal relationship with God?
+How can we share the love of Christ to those around us?"
 fallWords: "Understand"
 winterWords: "Reflect"
 springWords: "Overflow"